-Needless to say, I dived head on into the science world.
-I have been captivated by the wonders of jellyfish since high school, and am incredibly fortunate to be working with jellies and their venoms in my graduate work.
-I have also had the fortune to work in science communication, from working at the Columbus Zoo as a high schoolers to being a co-chair of Outreach for my Graduate Student Organization.
+Needless to say, I dived head on into the world of science!
+I have been captivated by the beauty of jellyfish and the power of their venoms since middle school, and am incredibly fortunate to be working with these critters in my graduate work.
+I have been involved in various forms of science communication and public engagement for several years, from volunteering at the Columbus Zoo as a high schooler, co-chairing the Outreach Committee for the KU EEB Graduate Student Organization, being featured as a guest on the Ologies podcast, participating in programs like Skype A Scientist, or leading modules for the Girl Scouts in the Kansas City Area.
 I started this blog 1) to continue working on my science communication from a new medium and 2) as an outlet to all the amazing science I learn about and want to share.

 Welcome to my world of the gelatinous, beware of their sting!

 - Twitter: @GelatinousSting